 There are currently two categories of roadmaps:

-- Safety/Futuristic - which explore how to keep humanity safe and the years after general AI is reached.
+- Safety/Futuristic – that explore how to keep humanity safe and the years after general AI is reached.

 These roadmaps will be described by the institute using the framework in an implementation agnostic manner.
 The roadmaps will show the problems and any proposed solutions, and the implementations of others will be mapped out in a similar manner.